Technology-for-the-Poorest-Billion/2024-OVSI/interim/Interim_Presentation.md

 - Reminder of how microcontrollers work using online resources and datasheets.
 - Learnt how to programme a Raspberry Pi Pico using micropython and Thonny.
 - Learnt how to read from the serial port using python.
-- Learnt how to use Matplotlib.animate to produce live plots.
+- Learnt how to use Matplotlib.animation to produce live plots.
 - This has all been self taught using various online sources.
 - Improved my resilience to the constant issues that I faced during coding